-Home gardeners have long used homemade insecticidal soap for insect control and killing harmful garden bugs on plants.
-Over a century ago fish-oil soap was a common solution.
+Home gardeners have long used homemade insecticidal soap for insect control and to kill harmful garden bugs on plants.
+Over a century ago, fish oil soap was a common solution.

-“Natural control” of pest is not something new in today’s green, eco-friendly world.
+“Natural control” of pests is not something new in today’s green, eco-friendly world.

 What Makes Insecticidal Soaps Work